domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 "C'est la vie", say the old folks, it goes to show you never can tell. --Chuck Berry, American Singer-songwriter

-Goes to show, you don't ever know. --Jerry Garcia, American Singer-songwriter & Lead Guitarist of the Grateful Dead (from the 1972 song "Deal [Evening]")
+Goes to show, you don't ever know. --Jerry Garcia, American Singer-songwriter and Lead Guitarist of the Grateful Dead (from the 1972 song "Deal [Evening]")

 F. --Internet slang in solidarity for all that's terrible in the world